Get your ‘I’ve got this’ on – it’s Data Privacy Day!

 I also got in the habit of turning Bluetooth off when not in use.
 That was an embarrassingly easy habit to acquire and it should slow down the amount of my information siphoned from my phone.

 I’m going to be more conscientious to quickly update patches sent by the companies and apps I use.
 Updating patches can do a lot to keep the boogeyman away.

 Authenticate, authenticate, authenticate

 Adopt two-factor authentication on everything I can.
 I’ve also declared 2022 as the year to start using a password manager.
 Because at this point — what am I waiting for?

 Dean Wormer approved

 I told you about knuckling down and not clicking email links.
-But in 2020, with a nod to the Animal House movie, I’m redoubling those efforts with double-secret probation checking on links.
+But in 2022, with a nod to the Animal House movie, I’m redoubling those efforts with double-secret probation checking on links.
 Trust me, that’s funny.
 Google it.
-After all, 94% of malware is still delivered by email, according to Verizon’s 2019 Data Breach Investigations Report.
+After all, social engineering has been on an upward trend since 2017, and more than 80% of those incidents includes phishing, according to Verizon’s 2021 Data Breach Investigations Report.

 We’re not going to resolve the larger questions about balancing the personal information we give away in trade for the convenience of using the apps and devices that have become part of our lives.
 But if nothing else, how about using 2022 Data Privacy Day for making a few changes that will move your personal privacy needle.

 Take 15 minutes to encourage your team members to plug up a few of their information leaks.
 Confetti and balloons not necessary, but highly recommended.